 While Bundeena is definitely perfect for a daycation, staying overnight at Periscope House, Simpson Cottage, Hilltop Cottage or Bundeena Beachhouse is the best way to settle into a pleasant rhythm.
 It allows you to get your bearings and to have enough time to join Lost & Found Wellness Adventures at dusk for an 11-kilometre gourmet guided walk to Marley Beach.
 The tour is as much about food as fitness and we enjoy pressing pause to watch the setting sun honey the cliffs at Marley Head while tucking into artisanal delights.

 Where to stay in Bundeena

-Periscope House, is perched like an eyrie on the cliffs, and has cracking views of bush and bay.
+Periscope House is perched like an eyrie on the cliffs, and cracking views of bush and bay.

-Another luxury beachfront option, Bundeena Beachhouse, sits on the shores of Little Gunyah Beach and can accommodate up to four people.
+Additionally, you’ll find luxury beachfront option Bundeena Beachhouse on the shores of Little Gunyah Beach.
+It can accommodate up to four people.

 Reids Flat Cottage is located at Audley, just one hour south of Sydney, and convenient for cyclists who want to give Lady Carrington Drive a crack.

 Simpson Cottage is an historic sandstone house near the Hacking River.
 (Image: Tim Bean Photography)

 Stop and chat over coffee with barefoot locals at Driftwood Café, take the family for gelato at The Gelato Factory and embrace the tradition of eating fish and chips by the sea at Vinegar & Brown Paper